Maʻake Kemoeatu: Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

 Kemoeatu played four seasons with the Baltimore Ravens from 2002 to 2005.
 He was originally signed as an undrafted free agent in 2002.

 Carolina Panthers

 Kemoeatu signed with the Carolina Panthers as a free agent in 2006.

 Kemoeatu suffered a torn right Achilles' tendon during the team's 2009 training camp.
 He was placed on season-ending injured reserve on August 5.
 He was released on March 5, 2010.

 Washington Redskins

 On March 13, 2010, Kemoeatu signed a two-year, $7 million contract with the Washington Redskins.
 He was released on July 28, 2011.

-Second stint with the Baltimore Ravens
+Baltimore Ravens (second stint)

 On May 2, 2012, Kemoeatu returned to the Baltimore Ravens.
 After a one-year hiatus from football, he lost 78 pounds, from 415 down to 337, in a serious attempt to resurrect his career.
-He wound up winning the starting Nose Tackle job from Terrence Cody, starting 13 games, recording 29 tackles, 1 sack and 1 forced fumble.
+He wound up winning the starting nose tackle job from Terrence Cody, starting 13 games, recording 29 tackles, 1 sack and 1 forced fumble.
 He also would go on to win his first championship title when the Ravens won Super Bowl XLVII before retiring from football.